How to Read the Schedule of Classes

 Prerequisites provide the background necessary for successful performance in a course.
 Students may attempt a course without having prerequisites if they have obtained the consent of the instructor to do so.
 If the instructor’s consent is not obtained, then students who have not fulfilled published prerequisites may be disenrolled from the course during the first week of classes.

-Departmental Approval
+Departmental approval

 Special approval is required for this course; the student requests an "override" from the department teaching the course, and then the student registers for the course.

-Instructor's Signature
+Instructor's signature

 Approval required to register.
 All courses will have this restriction added for week 2 of any fall, winter, or spring term, so any registration during that time must include an override from the department.